Thermoelectric radiation detector based on superconductor/ferromagnet systems: Noise equivalent power of a thermoelectric detector

 where $C_h$ is the heat capacity of the absorber, $G_{\rm th}^{\rm tot}=G_{\rm q-ph}+G_{\rm th}$, and $G_{\rm q-ph}$ and $G_{\rm th}$ denote the heat conductances from quasiparticles to the phonons and to the ferromagnetic electrode, respectively.
 In the linear regime we assume both to reside at the bath temperature $T$.
 The last term results from the Peltier heat current driven by the induced thermovoltage across the S-F junction, and it is also proportional to the temperature difference $\Delta T$.
 We assume the detector to operate at low powers $P_\gamma$ so that these linear response relations are sufficient.
 The detector characteristics depends strongly on the chosen $T$.

 The induced temperature difference (in frequency domain) $\Delta T=(P_\gamma+\alpha V_{\rm th})/(i\omega C_h + G_{\rm q-ph}+G_{\rm th})$ drives a thermoelectric current $I_{\rm th}=\alpha \Delta T/T-GV_{\rm th}$ into the ferromagnet and ultimately to an amplifier.
-We disregard the back-action noise from the amplifier, and consider the amplifier only as a reactive element (either a capacitor or an inductor, corresponding to the field effect transistor or SQUID amplifier, respectively).
-Therefore, the thermoelectric current equals $V [i\omega C +1/(i \omega L)]$ across the amplifier with capacitance $C$ and inductance $L$ in parallel.
+To focus on detector performance limits first, we disregard the back-action noise from the amplifier, and consider the amplifier only as a reactive element; either a capacitor or an inductor, corresponding to the field effect transistor or SQUID amplifier, respectively.
+Therefore, the thermoelectric current equals $V_{\rm th} [i\omega C +1/(i \omega L)]$ across the amplifier with capacitance $C$ and inductance $L$ in parallel.
+The practical limits of voltage (current) measurements can be obtained by considering $\omega \neq 0$ and taking the limit $L\rightarrow \infty$ ($C\rightarrow \infty$).
 From these relations we can obtain the voltage and current responsivities,

 where $I_L$ is the current across the inductor.
 The relevant responsivity depends on the choice of the amplifier.
 Here $Y_{\rm th}^{\rm tot}=i\omega C_h + G_{\rm th}^{\rm tot}$ and $Y^{\rm tot}=G+i\omega C + 1/(i \omega L)$ are the thermal and electrical admittances, respectively.
 Note that $ZT(\omega)=\alpha \lambda_V$ is a finite-frequency generalization of the usual thermoelectric figure of merit.